khannatanmai/basic-rdb-sql/README.md

 - [ ] Add Distinct
 - [x] Detect Where Clause (single)
 - [x] Run Where Clause on full table and give pruned table
-- [ ] Run SelectWhere on Pruned table to give only required columns
+- [x] Run SelectWhere on Pruned table to give only required columns
 - [ ] Add functionality for OR and AND in Where
 - [ ] Detect when Join
 - [ ] Join Tables (Remove Common Column)
+- [ ] Multiple table select gives Cross Join